Classic Yoga

 How to Master Siddhasana?

 The first step to mastering Siddhasana is to sit in Sukhasana.
 This will make you comfortable in a cross-legged sitting position which is the basis for advanced postures like Adept Pose and Lotus Pose.
 Next, Butterfly stroke or Titali Asana, a dynamic yoga pose, is a hip opener that helps to perform adept poses for a longer duration of time.
-To summarize, Sukhasana and Titali Asana prepares you to master Siddhasana.
+To summarize, Sukhasana and Titali Asana prepare you to master Siddhasana.

 Siddhasana Steps